 Yes, Softie is no ordinary Kenyan film.
 And I say that as someone who predominantly watches Kenyan movies.

-Ask me the latest Marvel movie and I’ll hesitate, but ask about the latest local film on Netflix and I’ll tell you straight.
+Ask me the latest Marvel movie and I’ll give you a blank look.
+But ask about the latest local film on Netflix and I’ll tell you straight.

-And most Kenyan movies have the most unique storylines.
-That’s because Kenyan filmmakers don’t make movies for the sake of it.
-They go through a lot just to get adequate funding and purchase hefty licenses in order to turn their stories into visuals the world can see.
+Here’s the thing: most Kenyan movies have the most unique storylines.
+That’s because Kenyan filmmakers don’t make movies just for the sake of it.
+They go through a lot just to get adequate funding and hefty licenses in order to turn their stories into visuals the world can see.
 And so they make it worth the struggle.

 Tapi is about religion vs tradition.
 Watu Wote is about terrorism vs humanity.
 Rafiki is about lesbian love.